anttiluode/EEGFlowchartPlus3DBrain/README.md

 Install the required packages:
 You can install all dependencies using pip.

-Bash

-pip install mne scikit-learn matplotlib numpy pyvista pyvistaqt MNE fsaverage Template:
+pip install mne scikit-learn matplotlib numpy pyvista pyvistaqt

+MNE fsaverage Template:

 The first time you run an analysis, the application will need to download the MNE fsaverage brain template (approx. 500MB).
 It will be saved automatically to your user's home directory (e.g., C:\Users\YourUser\mne_data).
 This is a one-time process.
 Please ensure you have an internet connection for the first run.

-Usage
+# Usage

 Run the application from your terminal:

-Bash

 python flowplus3dbraingemini.py